SPORT

 Outdoor played in Terms 1 & 2, Action played in Term 3

 Our dedicated coaches are led by our own Danville past pupil, Ms Mthembu, who has 97 caps for the Spar Proteas and is currently the South African U21 Baby Spar Protea coach.
-In 2024 she was also chosen as the KZN Coach of the year.
+In 2024 and 2026 she was also chosen as the KZN Coach of the year.

 In 2024, both U14A and U17A teams represented KZN at the SA Nationals Tournament in Johannesburg.
-The 1st Team also represents the school every year at the National All Girls Festival (held in Cape Town in 2025).
+In 2025, both the U15A and U17A teams proudly represented KwaZulu-Natal at the SA National Tournament in Johannesburg, competing against the country’s top young netball talent.

 SOCCER